-further investment to stimulate the commercial roll out of zero emission buses, including those used by the hometo-school, community transport and tourist sectors.
+STPR2 recommends further investment to stimulate the commercial roll out of zero emission buses, including those used by the home-to-school, community transport and tourist sectors.
 Further policy development may be required to ensure a fair and just transition to zero emission buses across all operators.
-Any provision of additional funding would need to reflect the expectation that the bus and coach industry will increasingly seek to acquire zero emission vehicles commercially. without the need for Government investment.
+Any provision of additional funding would need to reflect the expectation that the bus and coach industry will increasingly seek to acquire zero emission vehicles commercially, without the need for Government investment.

-Behaviour change and modal shift for freight
+27 Behaviour change and modal shift for freight

 A significant amount of freight needs to shift from road to rail or water, and the overall distance travelled needs to be reduced.
-This is necessary if Scotland is to meet its net zero. carbon emission targets as these cannot be achieved by changes in technology alone.
+This is necessary if Scotland is to meet its net zero carbon emission targets as these cannot be achieved by changes in technology alone.
 The development of a network to facilitate behavioural change and modal shift would be enabled by the implementation of Zero emission vehicles and infrastructure transition (28).

-STPR2 recommends the Scottish Government brings together public and private sector organisations to introduce incentives and best practice to establish more efficient, environmentally friendly practices within the freight industry, including promoting sustainable transport options to encourage modal shift particularly but not exclusively for longer distance movements and enable the potential to reduce the number of goods vehicle movements on the road network.
+incentives and best practice to establish more efficient, environmentally friendly practices within the freight industry, including promoting sustainable transport options to encourage modal shift particularly but not exclusively for longer distance movements and enable the potential to reduce the number of goods vehicle movements on the road network.

-A potential evolution of the existing grant and support schemes may be involved. as well as a programme of behaviour change initiatives, to increase compliance of the grant process and encourage a modal switch.
+A potential evolution of the existing grant and support schemes may be involved, as well as a programme of behaviour change initiatives, to increase compliance of the grant process and encourage a modal switch.